Integrating Domain-Specialized Language Models with AI Measurement Tools for Deterministic Atomic-Resolution Experimentation: Results

 \begin{itemize} \item Efficient model deployment \\

 During neural network training, additional GPU memory is required to store gradients for weight updates, resulting in substantially higher memory consumption compared with inference-only deployment.
-To enable local fine-tuning of large language models, we adopt model quantization and Low-Rank Adaptation (LoRA)~\cite{lora} (see “Language model fine-tuning” in the Methods section).
-In addition, although the system requires three language models to operate concurrently [Fig.~\ref{fig:system}(d)], we design a specialized model-loading strategy that loads only a single set of base model weights into memory, with task-specific functionality enabled via dynamic adapter injection (see “Dynamic LoRA adapter injection scheme” in the Methods section). \\
+For local fine-tuning of LLMs, we adopt model quantization and Low-Rank Adaptation (LoRA)~\cite{lora} (see ``Language model fine-tuning" in the Methods section).
+In addition, although the system requires three language models to operate concurrently, we design a specialized model-loading strategy that loads only a single set of base model weights into memory, with task-specific functionality enabled via dynamic adapter injection (see ``Dynamic LoRA adapter injection scheme” in the Methods section). \\

 \item Ensuring reliable command execution \\